bxlab/cmdb-quantbio/assignments/lab/metagenomics/assignment/index.md

 #### Step 1B: Parse the KRAKEN output to convert it to a Krona-Tools compatible format

-Krona-Tools requires that its input to the `ktImportText` function be tab-delimited separating the taxonomies represented into separate columns.
+Krona-Tools requires that its input to the `ktImportText` function be tab-delimited separating levels of thet taxonomies represented into separate columns.
 The KRAKEN output files separate the taxonomies with a semicolon rather than a tab.
 And the first column contains identifier information that we don't need.

 Either write and submit your own conversion code or use the following Python code to convert each of the 8 output KRAKEN files: